appsbunches/Apps-Bunches-Recommendation-For-Zid-Themes-Developers/README.md

 ------------------------

-* If you have any inquiries, feel free to contact us directly via email at Dev@AppsBunches.com
+If you have any inquiries, feel free to contact us directly via email at Dev@AppsBunches.com

-# Thank you!
+# Thank you, and happy developing!